gusm217/Cook-Time/README.md

 + follow your progress while completing the chosen recipe ✅

 ### How to start localy
-#### ⚠️ You're gonna need Node.js installed.
+#### ⚠️ You're gonna need npm and Node.js installed.
 Can find in <a href="https://docs.npmjs.com/downloading-and-installing-node-js-and-npm" alt="url path to npm and node installation" target="_blank"> here</a> ⚠️
 + clone this repository
 + npm install
 + npm start